 Will we learn it?
 Will you learn it?

-The Coronavirus Pandemic has effected many cultures differently.
+Coronavirus Pandemic has affected many cultures differently.
 Here in the United States, many complain about not being able to go outside, fun, or being asked to wear a Face Mask in public.
 I guess some would call this a first-world problem.

 We complain about visiting our favorite restaurant or going to a gym to workout.
 Many cultures suffer from poor economies, poor existing health care systems, and the inability to recover from an economic shutdown.